verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] You can face an orgasm but you can't fake a good mood?
 - [ ] My humanity will transform shareholder value
 - [ ] It's my birthday.
 So you're legally required to read this
+- [ ] I said I like myself the way I am